Cyanotype: Improved formula

-The ingredients have remained mostly unchanged since its inception in 1840.
-In 1994 Mike Ware improved on Herschel's formula with ammonium iron(III) oxalate, also known as ferric ammonium oxalate, to replace the variable and unreliable ammonium ferric citrate.
-It has the advantages of being made up as a convenient single stock solution with a good shelf-life that does not nourish mould growth.
-The solution is well-absorbed by paper fibres, so does not pool on the surface or result in a ‘tackiness’ which may adhere to negatives.
+The ingredients for the process have remained mostly unchanged since its inception in 1840.
+In 1994, Mike Ware improved on Herschel's formula with ammonium iron(III) oxalate, also known as ferric ammonium oxalate, to replace the variable and unreliable ammonium ferric citrate.
+It has the advantage of being made up as a convenient single stock solution with a good shelf-life that does not nourish mould growth.
+The solution is well-absorbed by paper fibres, so it does not pool on the surface or result in a tackiness, which may adhere to negatives.
 The paper better retains the pigment, with little of the Prussian blue image being lost in the washing stage, and exposure is shorter (ca. 4-8 times) than the traditional process.
 The cyanotype solution, even once its excess is washed off with water, remains photo-sensitive to some degree.
 A print that has been stored or displayed in bright light will eventually fade, the light causing a chemical reaction that changes the Prussian blue of the cyanotype to white.
-However, this process can be reversed by storing the cyanotypes in darkness.
-This will return them to their original vibrancy.
+Storing the cyanotypes in darkness reverses the process,restoring them to their original vibrancy.

-Different composition levels of ferric ammonium citrate (or oxalate) and potassium ferricyanide will result in a variety of effects in the final cyanotypes.
-Mixtures of half ferric ammonium citrate and half potassium ferricyanide will produce a medium, even shade of blue that is most commonly seen in a cyanotype.
-A mix of one third ferric ammonium citrate and two thirds potassium ferricyanide will produce a darker blue, and a more high-contrast final print.
+Different composition levels of ferric ammonium citrate (or oxalate) and potassium ferricyanide result in a variety of effects in the final cyanotypes.
+Mixtures of half ferric ammonium citrate and half potassium ferricyanide produces a medium, even shade of blue that is most commonly seen in a cyanotype.
+A mix of one-third ferric ammonium citrate and two-thirds potassium ferricyanide produces a darker blue, and a more high-contrast final print.

 Disadvantages of the Ware formula are a higher cost, more complicated preparation, and a level of toxicity.

 Printmaking

 The simplest kind of cyanotype print is a photogram, made by arranging objects on sensitised paper.
-Fresh or pressed plants are a typical subject but any opaque to translucent object will create an image.
-A sheet of glass will press flat objects into close contact with the paper, resulting in a sharp image.
-Otherwise, three-dimensional objects or less than perfectly flat ones will create a more or less blurred image depending on the incidence and breadth of the light source.
+Fresh or pressed plants are a typical subject, but any opaque to translucent object will create an image.
+A sheet of glass presses flat objects into close contact with the paper, resulting in a sharp image.
+Otherwise, three-dimensional objects or less-than-perfectly flat ones create a more- or less-blurred image depending on the incidence and breadth of the light source.

-A variant of photograms are chemigrams.
-The cyanotype solution is applied, poured or sprayed irregularly.
+Chemigrams are variants of photograms.
+The cyanotype solution is applied, poured, or sprayed irregularly.
 A variant of action painting results from repeated washing and application, placing objects on top.

 More sophisticated prints can be made from artwork or photographic images on transparent or translucent media.
 The cyanotype process reverses light and dark, so a negative original is required to print as a positive image.
-Large format photographic negatives or transparent digital negatives can produce images with a full tonal range, or lithographic film can be used to create high-contrast images.
+Large-format photographic negatives or transparent digital negatives can produce images with a full tonal range, or lithographic film can be used to create high-contrast images.